Sex Trafficking Statistics Worldwide (+dataset)

 Most traffickers use psychological means such as tricking, defrauding, manipulating, or threatening victims into providing commercial sex

-11. The majority have been trafficked by people the know
+11. The majority have been trafficked by people who know

 It’s actually 60% who know their offender.